ssmirr/appdev-chapters/the-one-reference.md

 # The One Reference

-# This document is a draft and is under active development.
+This document should be used as a quick reference; read the full explanations for more depth.

 ## ActiveRecord_Relation (array of records)